RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 rladmin cluster config min_data_TLS_version 1.2
 ```

-### TLS protocol for the Sentinel
+### TLS protocol for the discovery service

-If you use Sentinel for discovery instead of DNS, to require TLS:
+To require TLS for the discovery service:

 - Default: Not Set
 - Syntax: `rladmin cluster config sentinel_ssl_policy <ssl_policy>`
 - ssl_policy values available:
-    - `allowed` - Sentinel allows both SSL and non-SSL connections
+    - `allowed` - Allows both TLS and non-TLS connections
-    - `required` - Sentinel allows only SSL connections
+    - `required` - Allows only TLS connections
-    - `disabled` - Sentinel allows only non-SSL connections
+    - `disabled` - Allows only non-TLS connections

-To set minimum TLS version for Sentinel:
+To set minimum TLS version for the discovery service:

 - Default: Not Set
 - Syntax: `rladmin cluster config sentinel_ssl_policy min_data_TLS_version <TLS_Version>`
 - TLS versions may be configured with the following options:
-    - TLSv1: 1
+    - For TLSv1 - 1
-    - TLSv1.1: 1.1
+    - For TLSv1.1 - 1.1
-    - TLSv1.2: 1.2
+    - For TLSv1.2 - 1.2

 For example: